The Canadian baby bonus calculator

 How much does Canada pay your family?

 Most parents have no idea.
-The Canadian government quietly hands a typical young family fifteen thousand tax-free dollars a year — and almost nobody runs the math on what that actually means for the question of whether one parent could stay home with the kids.
+Canada quietly hands a typical young family fifteen thousand tax-free dollars a year — and almost nobody runs the math on what that actually means for the question of whether one parent could stay home with the kids.

 Combined for both parents if both work.
 Just one parent's income if one's at home.